 Enacted 2003 • Launched 2004 • Voucher

-Educational services chosen by parents will be reimbursed by the state for up to $20,000 per
+Education services chosen by parents will be reimbursed by the state for up to $20,000 per year.

-in the public school special education system.
+a public school special education system.
 Students may use the voucher whether or not they were

-enrolled previously in public schools, though students not previously enrolled in
+enrolled previously in public schools, though students not previously enrolled in public schools must

 No legal challenges have been filed against the program.